mchapados/mtg_price_checker/README.md

 This program is a tool that MTG players could use to efficiently price out a list of cards without having to manually look up each one, a process that can be very time-consuming if they’re interested in the prices of many different cards.

 The program pulls current price data from Face to Face Games (https://www.facetofacegames.com/), a Canadian online retailer.

+NOTE: This program can only find prices for near-mint non-foil cards; however, it _should_ work for special versions of cards such as alternate art and borderless.